 Students are never excused from detention in order to participate in any facet of extracurricular activities.
-Neither will a student be allowed to participate in these functions for one week following the issue of the demerit or for a period of time specified by the administration.
-Students who receive lunchtime restrictions consistently because of checks will jeopardize their membership in extra-curricular activities.
-A student acquiring 2 demerits must obtain administrative approval to continue participating in any extracurricular activity including but not limited to sports.
-A student forfeits his/her right to team membership for the rest of the year after the third demerit.

 The expectations of each organization are based on the nature and function of the group.
 Approval to participate in multiple extra-curricular activities must be secured by the student from all coaches/advisors.
 A student must satisfy membership responsibilities to each organization of which he/she is a member.
 Each coach or sponsor will set his/her own policies regarding excused or unexcused absences.
 It is the student's responsibility to contact the adult in charge at least one day prior to an expected absence.
 Following an unanticipated absence, a parental note should be presented to that person.